jerrythomas/rokkit/sites/learn/src/stories/04-organisms/07-multi-select/01-properties/README.md

 ## Properties

-- _items_ : Supply the data for the list
+- _options_ : Supply the data for the list
 - _fields_ : Adapt to your data by customising the fields
 - _using_ : An object containing components to be used for displaying data.
 Uses the Text component by default.
 - _value_ : Current set of selected value of the list